halesoysters/Mission_to_Mars/README.md

 ## Overview

-This project used Python to scrape news headlines, images, and data from around the web and present it on its own website using flask and mongo.
+This project used Python to scrape news headlines, images, and data from around the web and present it on its own website using flask and mongo And BeautifulSoup.
 I used Java to write the `index.html` file with links to a stylesheet to make the page pop with embedded content and customizable features.

 ## Results